rasmuschristensen/SimpleOAuth/README.md

 # SimpleOAuth
-A sample app to combine Xamarin Forms with ASPNET WebAPI CustomGrant and facebook
+A sample app to combine Xamarin Forms with ASPNET WebAPI CustomGrant to enable OAuth.
+Full description is available at http://rasmustc.com/blog/Custom-Facebook-Authentication-with-webapi/